edgelesssys/constellation/rfc/update-api.md

-# Update API
+# Version API

-The update API should expose easy, straightforward, extensible and forward compatible version information to the Constellation CLI (and possibly more consumers).
+The version API should expose easy, straightforward, extensible and forward compatible version information to the Constellation CLI (and possibly more consumers).

 Design goals: